 Book-Keeping Accounting 1.
 Output of book-keeping is an input for accounting.
 1. Output of accounting permit informed judgments and decisions by the user of accounting information.
 2. Purpose of book-keeping is to keep systematic record of transactions and events of financial character in order of its occurrence.
+2. Purpose of accounting is to find results of operating activity of business and to report financial strength of business.
 3. Book-keeping is a foundation of accounting.
-3. .
-Accounting is considered as a language of business.
+3. Accounting is considered as a language of business.
 4. Book-keeping is carried out by junior staff.
 4. Accounting is done by senior staff with skill of analysis and interpretation.
 5. Objects of book-keeping is to summarize the cumulative effect of all economic transactions of business for a given period by maintaining permanent record of each business transaction with its evidence and financial effects on accounting variable.
 5. Object of accounting is not only bookkeeping but also analyzing and interpreting reported financial information for informed decisions.